codefresh-io/docs.codefresh.io/_docs/administration/codefresh-on-prem-upgrade.md

 See the instructions below for each of the affected charts.

-> Before the upgrade remove any seed jobs left with:
+> Before the upgrade remove any seed jobs left from previous release with:
    `kubectl delete job --namespace ${CF_NAMESPACE} -l release=cf `

 #### Update configuration for Ingress chart